Evander Holyfield vs. Riddick Bowe: The fight

-In what would become one of the greatest heavyweight boxing matches of all time, Bowe defeated Holyfield by unanimous decision, winning all three judge's scorecards by scores of 117–110, 117–110 and 115–112.
-Though he had been a 7–5 favorite, Holyfield had difficulty trading punches with the bigger, stronger and younger Bowe, Bowe landed 53% of his 248 thrown punches while Holyfield only managed to land 39% of his 161 thrown.
-The fight is perhaps best known for its round 10.
-In round 10, Bowe came out strong, hitting Holyfield with several powerful combinations.
-Holyfield; however, was able to weather the storm and dominated the second half of the round, landing several combinations of his own.
-Bowe would dominate round 11; however, hitting an exhausted Holyfield with even more combinations eventually hitting Holyfield with a right hook before knocking Holyfield down with a right hand to the side of the head.
+Though he had been a 7–5 favorite, Holyfield had difficulty trading punches with the bigger, stronger and younger Bowe.
+Bowe landed 53% of his 248 thrown punches while Holyfield only managed to land 39% of his 161 thrown.

+The fight is perhaps best known for its 10th round, during which Bowe started strongly, hitting Holyfield with several powerful combinations.
+Holyfield, however, was able to weather the storm and dominated the second half of the round, landing several combinations of his own.

+Bowe did better than Holyfield in round 11.
+Bowe hit Holyfield with even more combinations, eventually hitting Holyfield with a right hook before knocking Holyfield down with a right hand to the side of the head.
 Though announcer Jim Lampley claimed it would "seem like a miracle" for Holyfield to finish the round, Holyfield somehow managed to survive the remainder of the round.

 Knowing he was behind in the scorecards and would need a knockout to win the fight, Holyfield was aggressive in round 12.
-Bowe was able to withstand Holyfield's offense throughout the round, and was named the new heavyweight champion via unanimous decision thereafter.
+Bowe was able to withstand Holyfield's offense throughout the round and won all three judge's scorecards by scores of 117–110, 117–110 and 115–112 giving him a unanimous decision victory.
+The Associated Press scored the bout 116-111 for Bowe.

 Aftermath

 The match was critically acclaimed, winning The Ring magazine's Fight of the Year with round 10 of the fight also winning the magazine's Round of the Year.

-Only a month later, Bowe would vacate his WBC Heavyweight Championship after refusing to fight number one contender Lennox Lewis after the two sides couldn't agree on a split for the fight's $32 million purse; and as a result, this marked the last time that the Undisputed Heavyweight Championship was contested for 6 years & 4 months until Lewis and Holyfield met in 1999.
+Only a month later, Bowe would vacate his WBC Heavyweight Championship after refusing to fight number one contender Lennox Lewis after the two sides couldn't agree on a split for the fight's $32 million purse, and as a result, this marked the last time that the Undisputed Heavyweight Championship was contested for six years and four months until Lewis and Holyfield met in 1999.

 He would keep his WBA and IBF Heavyweight titles, however, and would successfully defend them in easy victories against Michael Dokes and Jesse Ferguson.
+The WBC would next be contested between Lewis and Tony Tucker, with Lewis getting a unanimous decision over Tucker.

 After much anticipation, Bowe and Holyfield would meet in a rematch on November 6, 1993 for Bowe's Heavyweight championship.
 The duo again went 12 rounds with Holyfield earning the victory via majority decision.